 After a while, even though the temples have distinct characteristics of their own, they begin to look repetitive.
 I suggest creating a list of the ones that you’d like to visit.
 I’m pretty sure our previous days’ adventure spanning from Yogyakarta to the temples of Prambanan and Borobudur, to our treks to the volcanoes of Bromo and Ijen had something to do with our lack of energy. :)

-One whole day (with energy or not) is definitely not enough time to explore the many temples and wonders in Ubud and its surrounding areas.
+One whole day (with energy or not) is definitely not enough time to explore the many temples and wonders of Ubud and its surrounding areas.
 The short time we allotted made me feel like a character in a popular mobile game.
-Despite that, we still try to take in as much of the places we visited without being too much in a hurry.
+Despite that, we still tried to take in as much of the places we visited without being too much in a hurry.
 After all, it’s not about how many places you’ve been to; rather, what you took away from the experience.